Mircea-Sava/process-automation/README.md

 ## Folder Structure

 ```
-SAP_Automation/
+process-automation/
-├── functions/     Core modules that do the actual work (you don't edit these)
+├── process_automation/     Core modules that do the actual work (you don't edit these)
-├── templates/     Starter scripts you copy and customize for each SAP transaction
+├── templates/              Starter scripts you copy and customize for each transaction
 └── tools/                  Utilities like the transaction checker
 ```

 ## Templates